Dog Breeding - Triggering HeatLast updated: August 2, 2016

 In the wild dog pack, one or two alpha females will cycle, while the rest do not.
 There may be four or more females, but their ovaries will stay in anestrus (quiet ovary) and out of heat.
 This is good – the best genetics will breed while the rest contribute to feeding.
 Skipping heats can send normal adult females into anestrus, as well.

 Avoid Skipping HeatIt's hard on moms if you rest them and intermittently breed them.
 Typically, the first litter after the "rest" or "skip" is difficult for her, and there will also be fewer weaned puppies than average.
-If we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal six to seven month interval.
+When it comes to how often do dogs go into heat, if we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal six to seven month interval.

 We also see this phenomenon in the kennel with the young female.
 We'll skip heats to get the dog physically and mentally ready to raise a litter, but some will stop cycling.
 Small breeds, especially poodles, are notorious for doing this.
 This dog can easily be started again!

-SupplementPut the females on a daily vitamin and mineral supplement.
+How to Bring a Female Dog Into HeatWhen it comes to how to trigger heat in dogs, one key is to put the female dogs on a daily vitamin and mineral supplement.
 More vitamin and mineral issues have been diagnosed in the last few years – there are many reasons, but the important thing is that they are easy to correct.
-While triggering heat, we want optimum levels of all vitamins in the female but B vitamins are critical when moms aren't cycling.
-Doc Roy's® B Strong provides the necessary B vitamins to get mom back on track.
+While inducing heat in dogs, we want optimum levels of all vitamins in the female but B vitamins are critical when moms aren't cycling.
+Breeder's Edge® B Strong provides the necessary B vitamins to get mom back on track.

 Once mom is cycling again you can vary her vitamin and mineral supplementation based on breed.
 Small breeds generally do best if we keep them on B Strong.
 For large breeds, we switch to Doc Roy's® Daily Care Extra.